kersten/vdr-guia/README.md

     npm update

 ## Configuration

-To configure GUIA you have to edit the file _src/etc/config_ and change the parameters to suite your needs.
+    To configure GUIA just start it and point your browser to https://your.ip:8007.

 ## Donate
 [![Donate](http://pledgie.com/campaigns/16319.png)](http://www.pledgie.com/campaigns/16319)